clepore/angular-ticking/README.md

 **Future updates:**
-- Refactor some common controller functions into a shared utility service
+- Re-factor some common controller functions into a shared utility service
-- Refactor geting/saving code into a shared data service with cacheing
+- Re-factor getting/saving code into a shared data service with caching
 - Ability to input the duration along with the task name
-- Load code asyhconnously (convience of the angular-seeder template)
+- Load code asynchronously (convenience of the angular-seeder template)